Lesson 2 - Nominative Case

 Clearly in both examples the noun isn't performing the verb, however it's still treated as a nominative due to the verb preceding it.

-In the nominative, the interrogative pronoun 'wer' remains 'wer', while the interrogative 'welcher' is declined according to the noun it's attached to.
+In the nominative, the interrogative pronoun 'wer' remains 'wer', while the interrogative 'welcher' is declined according to the noun it's attached to, as shown below:

 Here are a few example sentences in which the nominative nouns/pronouns are pointed out: